 Join the Lotus Community

-Lotus owner clubs in Australia may provide access to specialist insurance contacts and group scheme opportunities.
-Engaging with the community can help find better cover.
+Lotus owners' clubs across Australia - such as Lotus Club Queensland - may provide access to specialist insurance contacts and group scheme opportunities.

 Lotus Theft & Safety in Australia

-Key facts about Lotus vehicle security and safety in Australia.
+Key facts about Lotus vehicle security and safety for Australian owners.

 🔒 Lotus Theft Risk in Australia

-• Factory immobilisers standard on modern Lotus models
+• Factory immobilisers standard on all current Lotus models

-• Rarity in Australia makes stolen Lotus vehicles difficult to dispose of
+• Extreme rarity in Australia makes stolen Lotus vehicles conspicuous and hard to dispose of

-• Lightweight construction means secure garage storage is important
+• Lightweight construction means locked garage storage is particularly important

-• Aftermarket GPS tracking and alarm systems may help reduce premiums
+• Aftermarket GPS tracking and alarm systems can help reduce premiums

 ⭐ Lotus Safety Features

-Traditional Lotus sports cars focused on driver skill rather than electronic safety aids.
-The Emira brings modern ADAS features, while the Eletre SUV includes a comprehensive suite of driver assistance technology.
-Lotus's extruded aluminium chassis provides strong crash protection relative to vehicle weight.
+Traditional Lotus sports cars prioritised driver engagement over electronic aids.
+The Emira introduces a modern ADAS suite, while the Eletre SUV includes comprehensive driver assistance technology.
+Lotus's extruded aluminium chassis provides strong occupant protection relative to vehicle weight.

-• Emira includes stability control, traction management, and ABS
+• Emira includes stability control, traction management, ABS, and rear parking camera

-• Extruded aluminium chassis provides excellent weight-to-strength ratio
+• Extruded aluminium chassis provides an excellent strength-to-weight ratio for crash protection

-• Older Elise/Exige models have minimal electronic aids - driver skill is key
+• Older Elise and Exige models have minimal electronic aids - driver skill is key to safe operation

 Lotus Insurance FAQs